ZeroFreeman/Zero/readme.md

 Hello World!

-One day you will thanks yourself remember you will be better
+One day you will thanks yourself

+Remember you will be better

+hahahahah